-Get ready for the smell of sunscreen and the feel of sand between your toes.
+UPDATED JUNE 2014: Get ready for the smell of sunscreen and the feel of sand between your toes.
 Gather up the whole family for a day at the beach to catch some waves and get back to relaxation.
 Our guide covers beaches in the New York City area, including Brooklyn, Queens, the Bronx, Staten Island, New Jersey, and Westchester and Rockland Counties.

 Also see our guide to the Best Beaches for Families on Long Island and in Connecticut

-Brighton Beach, Coney Island and Coney Island Boardwalk
+Brighton Beach, Coney Island, and Coney Island Boardwalk

-Hours: Beach and boardwalk open daily 10am-6pm.
-New York Aquarium open 10am-6pm weekdays, 10am-7pm weekends.
+Hours: Beach and boardwalk: Lifeguards on duty 10am-6pm daily.
+New York Aquarium: 10am-6pm weekdays; 10am-7pm weekends.

-Cost: Boardwalk: free.
-Luna Park and Cyclone rollercoaster: $8 (must be 54 inches to ride).
-New York Aquarium: $18.95; $15.95 seniors; $14.95 children ages 3-12; free kids ages 2 and under.
+Cost: Boardwalk: FREE.
+Luna Park and Cyclone rollercoaster: $8 (must be at least 54 inches tall to ride).
+New York Aquarium: $18.95; $15.95 seniors; $14.95 children ages 3-12; free for children ages 2 and younger.

-Cost: Free beach admission.
-Parking: $10 Monday-Friday, $20 weekends and holidays.
+Cost: Beach: FREE.
+Parking: $10 weekdays, $20 weekends and holidays.

 Orchard Beach and Promenade